Free Consultation!

 Are Solar Panels Worth It?
-2024 Updated Guide
+Get a 2024 Personalised Estimate

 Solar panels are 100% worth it, just as long as your roof is suitable for solar panels.
 To give you a brief idea of how much you could expect to save, the average solar UK household has a 4kW system comprising 12 solar panels.
 This system would cost around £6,500 with no battery and would save you an estimated £700-£900 a year.
 This would make your payback period only 8-10 years!

 Averages are a great way to quickly judge whether solar panels are a good investment but 96% accurate estimations specific to your property are much better.
-If that sounds of interest, use our solar panel calculator which does the leg work for you.
-It works out the following:
+If that sounds of interest, use our UK solar panel calculator which does the leg work for you.
+Here’s what it calculates for you:

 1. Annual Solar Energy Output